Springbar Skyliner Tent Review

 When it gets really soaked and wet the roof fabric seems to sort of contract and ripple.
 This can lead to water pooling up and eventually seeping through.

-Ripples on roof of springbar skyliner tent
+Ripples on roof of Springbar Skyliner tent

 The large roof is prone to rippling when wet, so you have to guy it out to shed water properly.